Michael Dickson (American football): 2020 season

+2021 season

 Dickson signed a four-year, $14.5 million contract extension with the Seahawks on 4 June 2021.

 During Week 5 of the 2021 season, in a game against the Los Angeles Rams, Dickson initially had a punt blocked.
 He then chased down the football behind the line of scrimmage, picking it up with one hand, and punting it for a second time while on the run, reminiscent of Australian rules football.
 The punt would go for 68 yards, his longest of the season, and be downed on the Rams' 10-yard line.
 The "double punt" received national attention due to its relative obscurity, and is considered one of the most memorable special teams plays of all time.

 Dickson punted the ball a career-high 83 times for 3,895 yards during the 2021 season, an average of 46.9 yards per punt.
 He pinned 40 punts inside the opponents' 20-yard line, the most in the league that season, and the 10th most in a single season in NFL history.

+2022 season

 In the 2022 season, Dickson punted 66 times for a 48.47 average.
+The Seahawks made it to the playoffs, and lost in the wild card round.

+2023 season

 In the 2023 season, he punted 66 times with a 50.05 average.

+2024 season

 In the 2024 season, he punted 76 times for a 49.42 average.